fhiso/tsc-governance/vocabularies.md

 with defined enumerated values `http://fhiso.org/term/indi/v1/Male` and `http://fhiso.org/term/indi/v1/Female`.

+< (Tony 2016-01-20) One minor niggle over the "Gender" terminology: The correct term is 'sex' (male/female) rather than 'gender' (masculine/feminine).
+This is a potential pitfall as there are several subdivisions of each, and some should be modelled via events rather than birth attributes: <http://parallax-viewpoint.blogspot.com/2014/05/no-sex-please-were-genealogists.html>.

 > (Richard 2015-12-06)  Are we content with this nomenclature?
 Formal
 > treatments of data models rarely have the notion of an enumeration,
 > and would simply say that `Male` is an object which is an